hahahamid/hahahamid/README.md

 - 📫 You can reach me at **miranhamid2002@gmail.com**

-- ⚡ Fun fact **I have cracked the Instagram Algorithm, and I can somehow make any account go viral lol**
+- ⚡ Fun fact **I have cracked the Instagram Algorithm multiple times, and I can somehow make any account go viral lol**

 <h3 align="left">Connect with me:</h3>
 <p align="left">